alanesq/esp32cam-demo/README.md

-Note: I seem to have having trouble with XGA with more recent versions (i.e. 1024x768)

 ## ESP32Cam-demo sketch for use with the Arduino IDE or PlatformIO

 I show in this sketch how to use the esp32cam as easily as possible.
 Everything I learn I try to add to it, please let me know if you have anything which you think can be added or changed to improve it - I am not a professional programmer so am sure there is plenty of room for improvement...